hamptonpieryc/website/content/docs/club-rules.md

 annually and shall thereafter cause the same to be exhibited in the Club’s premises at least fourteen days before the date of the Financial General Meeting; and administer such insurance policy or policies as may be needed fully to protect the interests of the Club, its Executive Officers and its members.
-He or she shall ensure that where monies are made available to the Committee or Sub-Committees, they are correctly accounted for.
+They shall ensure that where monies are made available to the Committee or Sub-Committees, the monies are correctly accounted for.

 **5.2.6** Honorary Sailing Secretary: The Honorary Sailing Secretary shall attend to all maters and correspondence relating to sailing, races and fixtures and keep all records relating thereto and to Sailing Committee Meetings.
-He or she will have overall responsibility for the setting of courses, convening protest meetings, deciding on the fitness for racing if necessary, and for ensuring that the Race Tower equipment is in working order.
+They will have overall responsibility for the setting of courses, convening protest meetings, deciding on the fitness for racing if necessary, and for ensuring that the Race Tower equipment is in working order.

 **5.2.7** Honorary Bosun: The Honorary Bosun will be directly responsible for the maintenance of the Bosun's stores, safety boats, engines and equipment and the launching thereof as required by the Officers of the Club or officiating Race Officer.
-He or she will also be responsible for the boat moorings and marks and the upkeep of the Club ramps and winches.
+They will also be responsible for the boat moorings and marks and the upkeep of the Club ramps and winches.

 ## 6. GENERAL MANAGEMENT COMMITTEE: